 Which posture exercises should I be doing?

-Doing these exercises consistently will make all the difference in getting your adjustments to hold longer and to help you make a change as quickly as possible.
-Ignore the recommended exercises and you will continue to come into our office complaining of neck, upper and mid back pain from sitting at the computer all day.
+Doing these posture exercises consistently will make all the difference in getting your adjustments to hold longer and to help you make a change as quickly as possible.
+Ignore the recommended exercises to improve your posture and you will continue to come into our office complaining of neck, upper and mid back pain from sitting at the computer all day.
 You just can’t spend that much time hunched over and think it won’t have an effect.

 What’s the neck wedge?